-Nerve entrapment or entrapment neuropathy constitutes a lesion where the peripheral nerve (nerves outside the skull) is compressed externally in a specific as it passes a bone, around the long muscles and through the structures of fibrous or rigid tissue.
+Nerve entrapment or entrapment neuropathy constitutes a lesion where the peripheral nerve is compressed externally as it passes a bone, around the long muscles and through the structures of fibrous or rigid tissue.

-Both the direct compression on the nerve and the presence of ischemia (decrease or absence of blood flow) produce the evidence of the lesion on the nerve fibers.
+Both the direct compression on the nerve and the presence of ischemia (decrease or absence of blood flow) show evidence of the lesion on the nerve fibers.

 It is characterised by the following symptoms of a neuropathy: